treeverse/lakeFS/docs/howto/import.md

 2. For security reasons, if you are using lakeFS on top of your local disk, you need to enable the import feature explicitly.
    To do so, set the `blockstore.local.import_enabled` to `true` and specify the allowed import paths in `blockstore.local.allowed_external_prefixes` (see [configuration reference]({% link reference/configuration.md %})).
    Since there are some differences between object-stores and file-systems in the way directories/prefixes are treated, local import is allowed only for directories.
-3. lakeFS cannot manage your metadata if you make changes to data in the original bucket.
-   Making changes to data in the original bucket will not be reflected in lakeFS, and may cause inconsistencies.
+3. Making changes to data in the original bucket will not be reflected in lakeFS, and may cause inconsistencies.

 ### Permissions required to import data